-The 2025 season has taken a rough turn for 23XI Racing, and now the courtroom blows seem to be landing just as hard.
-Still, Bubba Wallace, the driver of the team’s No. 23 car, is taking it all in stride, placing his faith in the leadership of Denny Hamlin and Michael Jordan to weather the legal storm.
+The 2025 season has taken a challenging turn for 23XI Racing.
+The team’s lawsuit against NASCAR isn’t going well, and the courtroom blows are landing hard.
+Still, Bubba Wallace, the team’s No. 23 car driver, is taking it all in stride.
+He is firmly placing his faith in the leadership of Denny Hamlin and Michael Jordan to weather the legal storm.

 Advertisement

-Both 23XI and Front Row Motorsports have operated under the charter system, which guarantees race entries and significant financial perks.
+Both 23XI and Front Row Motorsports have operated under NASCAR’s charter system.
+This guarantees race entries and significant financial perks.
 The two teams filed a lawsuit last year after refusing to sign NASCAR’s proposed new charter agreement.

-However, a major setback came last week when the Fourth Circuit denied their request for an “en banc” hearing.
+However, a major setback came last week when the Fourth Circuit denied their request for an “en banc” hearing, that is, the full bench of the court.
 That decision upheld a prior ruling from a three-judge panel, which had scrapped the preliminary injunction temporarily safeguarding their charter status.

 When asked during a media session at Sonoma whether he follows the details of the escalating lawsuit, Bubba Wallace remained as cool as ever.
 “No, honestly no,” he replied.